iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 This RFC proposes a `Transaction` type and a `Bundle` type to represent the transaction and bundle formats used by the IOTA Reference Implementation as of release [`iri v1.8.1`].
 We also propose the `TransactionBuilder`, `IncomingBundleBuilder`, and `OutgoingBundleBuilder` types following the builder pattern to construct both message types, respectively.
-We distinguish between incoming and outgoing bundles because one is concerned with verifying the veracity of an existing message being received, while the other one is concerned with constructing a new message intended to be sent, which includes setting a number of fields like the bundle hash.
+We distinguish between incoming and outgoing bundles because one is concerned with verifying an existing message being received, while the other one is concerned with constructing a new message intended to be sent, which includes setting a number of fields like the bundle hash.

-By analogy with IP fragmentation, a bundle corresponds to a packet, while transactions correspond to fragments.

 Useful links: